MilanVlaski/issue-tracking/README.md

 ```
  # To do
 ## Must do
+- [ ] Patch and Answer problem functions should appear, wherever a problem is rendered, with Patch only appearing if the problem belongs to the current engineer.
+To do this, I will need to map to a ProblemDto that has a boolean `mine`.
+  - [ ] First make the change and check that tests don't break.
+  - [ ] Then change the tests so that I don't navigate to a different page upon assigning problem to self.
 - [x] Engi should be able to see the problem answers as well, not sure how to display it, though.
 Maybe just display all problems, in the exact same way that the user sees them.
 - [x] Engi page should say <h2>Problems</h2>
 - [x] Center the filter